 Are you worried your baby has head lice?
 Here’s what we suggest you do:

-We recommend only using non-medicated treatments for your infant if they do indeed have lice.
-Contact Lice Clinics of America today at your local branch to talk through the best possible options for your baby.
+- We recommend only using non-medicated treatments for your infant if they do indeed have lice.
+Contact Lice Clinics of Texas today at your local branch to talk through the best possible options for your baby.
 We are here to help you!

 Treatment at Home for Your Baby